 The Lyme and Tick-borne Diseases Research Center at Columbia University opens (4/30/07).

-Established jointly by Time for Lyme, Inc., the Lyme Disease Association, Inc, and the Fellows and Trustees of Columbia University, this Center was first envisioned in 2002 when two non-profit charitable organizations devoted to fighting the scourge of Lyme disease (Time for Lyme, Inc. and Lyme Disease Association) joined forces to raise funds to build a Center at Columbia University.
+Established jointly by Global Lyme Alliance, the Lyme Disease Association, Inc, and the Fellows and Trustees of Columbia University, this Center was first envisioned in 2002 when two non-profit charitable organizations devoted to fighting the scourge of Lyme disease (Global Lyme Alliance and Lyme Disease Association) joined forces to raise funds to build a Center at Columbia University.
 For an article about the problem of Chronic Lyme disease and how it was perceived in the early fund-raising days to establish a Lyme Center, please read "Chronic Lyme Disease – is it or isn't it?" by Jack Lucentini in Columbia Magazine...